-Receptor Sensitivity High Medium Low Soil resource Permeable coarse loamy and medium loamy soils, or other soils capable of supporting valuable habitats, peats Fine textured or sandy topsoils not capable of supporting valuable habitats Mixed permeable and slowly permeable subsoils.
-Damaged or contaminated soils Slowly permeable subsoils Agricultural land quality Grades 1 & 2 Subgrade 3a Subgrade 3b and grades 4 & 5 Agricultural land user Long-term Agricultural Holdings Act tenant.
+loamy soils, or other soils capable of supporting valuable habitats supporting valuable habitats Mixed permeable and slowly permeable subsoils.
+Slowly permeable subsoils Agricultural quality land Grades 1 & 2 Subgrade 3a Subgrade 3b and grades 4 & 5 Agricultural user land Long-term Agricultural Holdings Act tenant.
 Mixed business farming some owned and some medium- or short- term rented land.
-Full time owner-occupied farm business that will gain sufficiently from sale of land to be economically unaffected OR agricultural user on a short-term tenancy or licence.
+Full time owner- occupied farm business that will gain sufficiently from sale of land to be economically unaffected OR agricultural user on a short-term tenancy or licence.